drhsqlite/fossil-mirror/www/gitusers.md

         git push --all ssh://my-nas.local//SHARES/dayjob/repo.git

 Realize that this is carefully optimized down to these two long commands.
-In practice, typing these commands by hand, from memory, we’d expect a normal user to need to give four or more commands here instead.
+In practice, we’d expect a user typing these commands by hand from memory to need to give four or more commands here instead.
 Packing the “`git init`” call into the “`ssh`” call is something more often done in scripts and documentation examples than done interactively, which then necessitates a third command before the push, “`exit`”.